Restaurant napkin dispensers are ubiquitous. And as a new restauranteur, bar owner, or event planner, you may not have given them much thought.

 - Type of Dispenser: The type of napkin dispenser you use affects how many napkins your customers take.
-Certain dispensers dispense napkins one at a time (similar to a Kleenex box).
-Such dispensers make it more difficult for a customer to grab multiple napkins at once.
-Over time, such dispenser may reduce napkin use by up to 25%.
+Certain dispensers dispense napkins one at a time (similar to a tissue box).
+Such dispensers inhibit the “napkin handful grab” most likely to result in waste.
+Over time, single-napkin dispensers reduce use by up to 25%.

-- Location of Dispenser: Adjusting where you keep your dispensers may also affect usage rates.
-Perhaps your customers grab too many from the condiment bar and the excess are wasted; try tabletop dispensers.
-Maybe you see customers using too many from the table; try in-counter or wall dispensers a bit farther away.
-The perfect set up will vary between businesses, but if waste is a concern, changing up dispenser location can improve usage rates.
+- Location of Dispenser: Adjusting where you keep your dispensers also affects usage rates.
+Do your customers grab too many from the condiment bar?
+Try tabletop dispensers.
+Do you see napkins left behind on the table?
+Try in-counter or wall dispensers farther away.
+The perfect set up will vary between businesses, but if waste is a concern, changing up dispenser location can modify usage rates.

 Both adjustments will affect how customers interact with your napkins.
-But neither will hinder customer experience.
+But neither hinder customer experience.

 Napkins left on the table may be trash, but napkins that a customer hoards provide opportunity.

 Stashed napkins have marketing potential.
 If your customer takes home a pile of custom printed napkins, your brand has followed them.
-Any time they pick up one of your napkins, whether from the car glovebox or the junk drawer at home, they see you.
-Over time, your brand strengthens.
+Any time your customer picks up your napkin, whether from the car glovebox or the junk drawer at home, they see you.
+And over time, your brand strengthens.
 Customers cannot forget about your business if your name follows them home and ends up, quite literally, in their face.

-You can see an interesting example of this phenomena by searching “Chipotle napkins” on Twitter.
-Patrons recognize Chipotle for their copious napkins provided in easy-to-grab stacks near the condiments station.
-As such, you get a near-endless stream of tweets from Chipotle’s target demographic saying, “Well, looks like I’m running low on napkins.
-Time to go back to Chipotle!”
-This directly contrasts other well-known brands, whose napkin-related tweets involve complaints about “stinginess” or “low-quality.”
+You can see an interesting example of this phenomena by searching “napkins” on Twitter.
+Patrons recognize brands who provide copious napkins in easy-to-grab stacks.
+As such, you get a near-endless stream of tweets from QSR’s targeted demographics saying, “Well, looks like I’m running low on napkins.
+Time to go back to [brand name]!”
+Such tweets directly contrast other well-known brands, whose similar napkin-related tweets involve complaints about “stinginess” or “low-quality.”

-Even better, Chipotle acknowledges and encourages this behavior.
+Even better, these brands acknowledge and encourage it.
 Management understands that napkins drive sales.

 Finding Your Perfect Restaurant Napkin Dispensers

-Of course, few restaurants operate with the same budget as Chipotle.
+Of course, few restaurants operate with the same budget as these large QSR establishments.
 But every restaurant needs napkins.
 And for most quick service establishments, whether a big multinational chain or a local mom and pop shop, those napkins will likely come out of a dispenser.

 So what’s the budding restauranteur to do?